Energinet-DataHub/opengeh-edi/source/IntegrationTests/README.md

 Since the responsibility is different, so is the folder structure.
 In fact, there isn't any good structure for the time being :I.

-But one should try to keep the test for a single module to it's own folder.
+That said, one should try to keep the test for a single module to it's own folder.
-eg:
+This way they can be extracted to their own modules eventually, with relative ease.

 ```text
 IntegrationTests